How to Avoid Common Pitfalls in Online Gambling

 - Accept Losses as Part of the Game: Understand that losing is a natural part of gambling, and no strategy can guarantee a win.

-4. Ignoring Terms and Conditions
+4. Overlooking Terms and Conditions

 How to Avoid This: